-And in it, you can look at the Device Breakdown report.
-It shows which device you visitors are using to view your website.
+In it, you can look at the Device Breakdown report.
+It shows which devices your visitors are using to view your website.
 So, you can make sure your site is working properly on different devices.

 Right next to the top countries report is the Top 10 Referrals report.
-So, if another website has a link to your site and a user clicks on it, then they’re counted under referral traffic and the website under referral source.
-The report shows you which websites are your top traffic sources.
+So, if another website has a link to your site and a user clicks on it, then they’re counted under referral traffic.
+This report shows you which websites are your top referral sources.

-Or you can boost your conversions by partnering with these traffic sources and offer discounts and incentives to visitors from these referral sources.
+Or you can boost your conversions by partnering with these traffic sources and offer discounts and incentives to visitors from them.

 Search Console Report

-These search terms are a source of organic traffic on your website.
+These search terms show how your organic visitors are finding your website.
 So, using the data from the report, you can improve the rankings of keywords on the 2nd page on Google and try to bring them up to the top 10 results.
 And you can find more keyword ideas by looking at content that’s already ranking at the top.

-The last report you can see to find traffic sources is your Real-Time reports.
+another report you can see to find traffic sources is your Real-Time report.
 As the name suggests, it shows where your visitors are coming from in real-time.